Chuo-ku Tourism Association Official Blog

 IMG_3558.JPG

-In the foreground is the Nisshokan Building, the trees ahead are Kabuto Shrine, and the skyscraper is the Nihonbashi Diamond Building.
+The front is the Nishokan Building, the trees ahead are Kabuto-jinja Shrine, and the high-rise building beyond is the Nihonbashi Diamond Building.

 IMG_3561.JPG